sickOscar/robosnipers/README.md

 Anyway, a viable piece of software should have the following components

 <a name="localmqttbroker"></a>
-#### Local MQTT Broker / BIG Brain
+#### Local MQTT Broker / Central Hub
 We should emulate the MQTT broker on localhost.
-We also probably need to simulate the big brain, but it depends on what we want to add to it.
+We also probably need to simulate the central hub, but it depends on what we want to add to it.

 <a name="worldsimulator"></a>
 #### World Simulator / Brain